 - Heriot-Watt University and the Universities of Aberdeen and Edinburgh offer degrees in structural engineering.

-- The entry requirements for a degree are usually 4-5 Highers including Maths.
-Physics or Engineering Science may be required.
+- The entry requirements for a degree are usually 4-5 Highers including Maths plus National 5 English.
+Physics or Engineering Science at Higher may be required.

-- There are Higher National Certificate (HNC) and Higher National Diploma (HND) courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.
+- There are HNC)and HND courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.

 - Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in Civil Engineering.
-It may also give entry to the Technical Apprenticeship in Construction.
 For entry you would require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.

 - You need to have a Construction Skills Certification Scheme (CSCS) card or equivalent to work on sites.